horchi/linux-p4d/README.md

 Change address to a uniq one, name, title, unit as you like. maxscale and state can set later on in the WEBIF.
 After this restart the p4d!
 Now edit the script /etc/p4/script-sensor.sh that it output the actual value of this sensors using it's address.

+### Style
+You can chose the Web Interface Style at 'Setup' -> 'Allg.
+Konfiguration' with the options 'Farbschema' and 'Icon Style Set'.
+The 'Farbschema' option include all CSS styles which are found in your web folder and fit the naming scheme 'stylesheet-*.css' where the wildcard '*' is used as the name of the style.
+The 'Icon Style Set' option includes the name of all suborders of img/state/* in your  web folder.
+You can place additional custom styles and icon sets which automatically appear in the settings.
+The default web folder is /var/lib/p4/.

 ### Points to check
 - reboot the device to check if p4d is starting automatically during startup